How to optimize data collection with smart packaging

 Smart packaging is an umbrella term for packaging that uses distinct technologies for more than simply containing a product.
 The following are all types of smart packaging, distinguished by their varied functionalities.

 Connected packaging, or connected goods technology, is when packaging is prepared with a link to online information.
 While the link can lead a user to relevant information in one direction, the interaction itself can send information in the other direction too.
 Time of interaction, location, interaction result, are all examples of information that can be gathered from a connected package interaction.
-Information can be specified to individual units or to batches starting from printing or embedding tags on or inside packaging.
+Information can be specified to individual units or to batches starting from printing or embedding tags on or inside the packaging.
 An example of how connected packaging is used would be when a shoe brand prints a QR code on their shoeboxes to promote one website to shoe buyers in the United States, but another website for buyers in South Africa.
+Another example is a skincare brand adding a QR Code to their custom shipping boxes to provide a unique user experience for the included products.

 Data collection with connected packaging